Advocacy & Outreach

 The role of law enforcement in domestic violence is substantial.
 While not all survivors choose to engage with the criminal justice system, when they do, it is critical that the response be just and trauma-informed.
 Our law enforcement initiative develops collaborative relationships with law enforcement, creating systems change through extensive training and technical assistance.
 We also oversee the state’s Lethality Assessment Program, a specialized risk assessment tool utilized by police during incidents of intimate partner violence that determines the survivor’s risk of fatal violence and immediately connects them with an advocate at one of our 18 member organizations.

 Our Director of Law Enforcement Services also chairs our Domestic Violence Fatality Review Task Force.
 For over twenty years this multidisciplinary group has worked to impact systemic policy and practice with the goal of preventing future intimate partner homicides.
 Members’ collective knowledge and expertise offers meaningful assessments of key points of prevention and intervention that could be strengthened to enhance survivor safety and increase offender accountability.
+Our work was recently featured in a research report to the Winston Churchill Trust examining international techniques for the family liaison officer role in homicide investigations (see page 40).

-For more information, please contact Dan Cargill, Director of Law Enforcement Services, at
+For more information, please contact Andréa Deyo, Director of Law Enforcement Services, at (959) 202-5007 or adeyo@ctcadv.org.

 Nearly 100% of survivors identified as “high danger” under the Lethality Assessment Program followed up with domestic violence services.